Sociology with Psychology BSc (Hons) degree Course overview

 The aim of this module is to consider the ways in which work and our understandings of it are changing.
 It will allow students to reflect on their own experiences of work, while introducing them to key sociological arguments and theoretical developments.

-Multivariate Analysis (15 credits)
+Applied Multivariate Analysis* (15 credits)

 As part of the module you will be introduced to some of the most commonly used techniques of data analysis.
 We will discuss the choices that have to be taken at every step of data processing, and their implications.

 Education, Skills and the Job Market (15 credits)

 Introduces the sociology of work and education and explores the relationship between higher education and work.
 It also explores the role of education in society and how educational experiences, skills, knowledge and educational credentials relate to the labour market and the work process.